Promises and Secrets

 The celebration my wife's church kept the weekend before I wrote this was Easter on March 27, 2016.
 Many say that Easter is just a different name for Resurrection Sunday, but in fact Easter has no connection with Resurrection day.
-Easter, a recognized and admittedly pagan holiday, is based on some concepts that revolve around the Spring equinox, so the day her church celebrated is chosen the same way the old pagans did since the time of Nimrod and his wife (think Tower of Babel days).
+Easter, a recognized and admittedly pagan holiday named after a fertility goddess, is based on some concepts that revolve around the Spring equinox, so the day her church celebrated is chosen the same way the old pagans did since the time of Nimrod and his wife (think Tower of Babel days).
 This year (2016), the real Passover, the day that tells us when Resurrection Day is near, falls on April 22 - making Resurrection Sunday April 24.

-Now, if we are really celebrating the Resurrection of Christ, shouldn't we be doing it around the time that God said to do it and not a month before, and call it what it really is - not add a pagan name?
+Now, if we are really remembering the Resurrection of Christ (we have never been told to "celebrate" it), shouldn't we be doing it around the time that God said to do it and not a month before, and call it what it really is - not borrow a pagan name and all their pagan trimmings?
 Well, as blatant as this is, that's not the description of the problem I am having.

 Hang out in Bethsaida?